 Insurance

 Hill Country Anxiety is regularly looking for opportunities to make our services more available to clients by partnering with other healthcare organizations and insurance panels.
-Dr. Dillon and Dr. Cavazos are now accepting some Aetna and United Healthcare (Optum) insurance plans through our third-party insurance billing partners, Headway and Alma.
+At this time, Hill Country Anxiety is partnered with third-party insurance billing partners, Headway and Alma to provide access to services using some insurance plans.

 • 90791 – Patient Diagnostic Session